build2-packaging/lua/README.md

     role: prerequisite
     location: https://github.com/build2-packaging/lua.git

-Add the respective dependency in your project's `manifest` file to make the package available for import.
+Add the respective dependency in your project's `manifest` file to make the required packages available for import.

     depends: liblua ^5.4.7
     depends: lua ^5.4.7

-Then use the following line in your `buildfile` to import the library.
+Then use the following lines in your `buildfile` to import library and executables.

-    import lua = liblua%lib{lua}
+    import lualib = liblua%lib{lua}
-    import luac = lua%exe{lua}
+    import! luac = lua%exe{luac}
+    import! lua = lua%exe{luac}

 ## Configuration
 There are no configuration options available.